When Efforts To Eat 'Clean' Become An Unhealthy Obsession

 "It's a very kind of gradual process for ... many in terms of trying to back out of a need to always check to see that, you know, locks are locked or that a food is not going to be harmful to them — cause their skin to break out or increase their risk of cancer," he says.

 Alex Everakes has been in treatment for two years.
-While he's still significantly underweight, he says he's happier, and learning to see his diet a little differently.
+While he's still significantly underweight, he says he's happier and learning to see his diet a little differently.

 Everakes eats more freely on the weekends now and tries to add a new food every few days.
 He's made some friends who don't restrict their eating.